the-rahul-kumar/ga-homework-challenge-wk3/README.md

 The Chipotle data set is from "The Upshot" column in The New York Times.
 It was chosen because the data is familiar, real-world, and relevant to many students.
 It allows students to analyze [the same dataset studied by a data scientist at The New York Times](https://www.nytimes.com/interactive/2015/02/17/upshot/what-do-people-actually-order-at-chipotle.html).

 ### Option 2
-For this option, students will complete a serious of exercises exploring [the top-rated movies on IMDB](./data/imdb_1000.csv), an online database of film info and reviews.
+For this option, students will complete a series of exercises exploring [the top-rated movies on IMDB](./data/imdb_1000.csv), an online database of film info and reviews.

 In these exercises, students will be looking to answer such questions as:
 - What is the average rating per genre?